polymergames/jdiamond/README.md

 ## Installation

-OSX or Windows is required- we plan on supporting Linux in the future.
+OSX or Windows is required, but Windows is not officially supported (in particular, some Windows binaries may be out of date).
+We might support Linux in the future.

 If you don't already have node.js, install it from [here](https://nodejs.org/en/).
 Then in your project folder, run: